Reltroner/reltroner-studio/content/events/reltronland-founding.md

 ## 👶 Erhard Rhett – The Firstborn of the New World

-Born in Rathroper, **Erhard Rhett** was more than an heir: he became the first “Reltroner,” learning from both his father's vision and the Beluftner wisdom that had kept the land alive.
+Born in Rathroper, **Erhard Rhett** was more than an heir: he became the first “Redpillers,” learning from both his father's vision and the Beluftner wisdom that had kept the land alive.

 Together, Troner, Erhard, and their Beluftner allies laid the **cultural, legal, and architectural foundation** of Reltronland’s first provinces.